Character Athlete Award

 The Character Athletes will be profiled in our Bulletin magazine, on our website, and in our Enewsletter.
 They will also receive a plaque from OFSAA, commemorating this accomplishment.

-To nominate one of your student-athletes for the Character Athlete Award, please fill out the application form and fax or email it to:
+To nominate one of your student-athletes for the Character Athlete Award, please fill out the application form and submit it online.

 Please include as much information as possible about your student-athlete.
 Specifically their school and community involvement, and how they exemplify OFSAA’s values.

 The CAO Coaching Excellence Awards recognize outstanding coaches and their contributions to both their sport and athletes in Ontario.
 The selection of recipients will be based on their unique contribution to sport through coaching.

 These awards do not reflect the accomplishments of a coach in any one year; rather the awards are designed to recognize the contributions a coach has made over a period of years.